X

 • The easiest step is to access the website using incognito mode from your browser.
 If you’re able to access it, it might be a caching issue.

-• Delete your browser history, cookies, and cache and then try to access the website again.
+• Delete your browser history, cookies, and cache, and then try to access the website again.

 • One of the common reasons for not being able to reach your website could be a DNS issue.
-If you’ve recently updated your DNS and you can’t access your site with your local computer, then you might want to check if the new DNS has been updated in your location.
+If you’ve recently updated your DNS and can’t access your site with your local computer, you might want to check if the new DNS has been updated in your location.

-Head over to a DNS propagation checker like WhatsMyDNS.net and perform a DNS lookup to verify if the new DNS has updated.
+• Head over to a DNS propagation checker like WhatsMyDNS.net and perform a DNS lookup to verify if the new DNS has updated.
 The checker lets you check your domain name’s current IP address and DNS record information against multiple name servers located in different parts of the world.

-If your DNS has been updated in your location, but you’re still unable to visit your site, then try clearing your browser cache.
+• If your DNS has been updated in your location, but you’re still unable to visit your site, then try clearing your browser cache.
 This enables you to see the most recent version of your website.

 • Another issue could be because you’re using a VPN.
 Some websites have security software that detects this and could flag it as a bot.
-You might want to turn off your VPN and try again.

-If Your Site is Down for Everyone…
+3. Your Site is Down for Everyone

-1. Check With Your Web Hosting Provider
+Step 1: Check With Your Web Hosting Provider

 There are several reasons why a website may be down.